jhavenz/php-reservables/README.md

 # Timeslot reservation management using PHP

 > **Currently being developed**.
 Development started on 08-05-2022.
-> _This package is inspired by [this timeslot package](https://github.com/gpaddis/timeslot)._
-> Being that their package hasn't been update since 2017, and seeing places for improvement, I decided to create my own.

 > ## Requirements
 > PHP 8.1

 ---
-**Timeslot** uses [Carbon](https://github.com/briannesbitt/Carbon) to manage date and time.
+**Timeslot** uses [Carbon](https://github.com/briannesbitt/Carbon) to manage dates and times.
 You can create a new timeslot passing it a Carbon instance, a DateTime instance or a valid datetime string instead.
 The complete syntax is `new Timeslot($start, $hours, $minutes)`.
 Fluent methods, getters and setters are available as well.

 ## Examples
 ```php